Barnabas19/Dog-Photos-App/README.md

 ## Contribution(s)

 Contributions are welcome from more experienced developers to make this project more appealing.
+Kindly fork, modify, and make pull request(s).
 Thanks in advance!